Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 what's covered

 In this tutorial, we will begin with a reminder of the nature of philosophy, then move on to a four-step account of philosophical inquiry.
-We will also look at how philosophy relates to science, and consider some of the issues around justifying our belief.
+We will also look at how philosophy relates to science and consider some of the issues around justifying our beliefs.
 Our discussion will break down like this:

 Table of Contents